BloomGameStudio/PlayerService/README.md

 ---

-Websocket Endpoints on first connect will send all relevant data\*¹.
+Websocket Endpoints on first connect will send all relevant data if the senddata queryparam is set to true.\*¹.
-After the first transmission it will only send objects that have changed since the last transmission.
+If it is used After the first transmission it will only send objects that have changed since the last transmission.

 \*¹Except Data that has to be actively included and would not be included normally by default.